Truck Centers, Inc. Course Descriptions

 CVD13 VIBRATION ANALYSIS (2 DAYS)

-This two-day instructor-led course is intended to provide technicians with the knowledge and skills necessary to diagnose and troubleshoot vehicle vibration-related concerns.
-The course introduces the basics of vibration theory, the use of vibration software, and other vibration-related tools to properly diagnose and correct the root cause issue.
+This two-day instructor-led course is intended to provide the technician with the knowledge and skills necessary to diagnose and troubleshoot vehicle vibration-related concerns.
+The course introduces the basics of vibration theory and the use of vibration software and other vibration-related tools to properly diagnose and correct the root cause.

 CVX01 FCCC SERVICE AND MAINTENANCE (2 DAYS)

 Freightliner Custom Chassis Corporation (FCCC) vehicles are covered in this class.
-Students will become familiar with FCCC Manuals and Maintenance procedures on Motor homes, School Bus, Walk-in Van and shuttle Buses.
-Component location and access will be stressed as well as Freightliner responsibilities.
+Technicians will become familiar with FCCC Manuals and Maintenance procedures on Motor homes, School buses, Walk-in vans, and Shuttle Buses.
+Component location and access will be stressed, as well as Freightliner responsibilities.
 Students will also learn the differences in FCCC product drawings and schematics.

 CVX02 FCCC ALL INSTRUMENT PANELS (1 DAY)